vonn1e/modern_ethical_hacking/README.md

 ### MITRE ATT&CK
 https://attack.mitre.org/matrices/enterprise/windows/

 MITRE ATT&CK is a comprehensive knowledgebase of adversary tactics, techniques and procedures ("TTPS") based on real-world observations of cyber security threats.
 The data is layed out in matrices that are arranged by attack stages, from initial system access to action on objectives and impact.
-Tactics are displayed across the top header as attacker goals, Techniques are displayed in columns and detail how attackers achive those goals and finally the Procedures are the technical, finger-on-keyboard commands for goal execution
+Tactics are displayed across the top header as attacker goals, Techniques are displayed in columns and detail how attackers achieve those goals and finally the Procedures are the technical, finger-on-keyboard commands for goal execution

 ### MITRE SHIELD (Active Defense)